 In reviewing and analyzing institutional data, HLC will look at relationships among a variety of indicators and other information in any given year or over several years.
-If those relationships suggest that the organization may be experiencing problems or very rapid change, HLC will ask the organization to submit an explanation of the data.
-In particular, HLC will ask institutions that were identified through review of information about student achievement for more information about student academic achievement at those institutions.
-HLC staff may forward data, and any explanation or other information provided by the institution, to a peer review panel for further review.
+If those relationships suggest that the institution may be experiencing problems meeting HLC requirements or very rapid change, HLC will ask the institution to submit an explanation of the data.
+In particular, HLC will ask institutions it identifies through review of information about student achievement to provide information about their strategy for improvement.
+HLC staff may forward institutional data, and any explanation or other information provided by the institution, to a peer review panel for further review.
 Such panel may conduct its review in a scheduled meeting or by any means that allows for synchronous or asynchronous communication.
-If data submitted by an institution, particularly enrollment information, financial indicators based on financial ratios, or any other additional information required by a peer review panel, are indicative of problems, rapid change, significant growth, or require validation, such peer review panel or HLC staff may call for an on-site evaluation as soon as possible; require that an institution address concerns arising from these data in the next evaluation process; or recommend to the Institutional Actions Council additional institutional monitoring through any process provided for in HLC policy and procedure.
+If data submitted by an institution, particularly enrollment information, financial indicators based on financial ratios, or any other additional information required by a peer review panel, are indicative of problems meeting HLC requirements, rapid change, significant growth, or otherwise require validation, such peer review panel or HLC staff may call for an on-site evaluation as soon as possible; require that an institution address concerns arising from these data in the next evaluation process; or recommend to the Institutional Actions Council additional institutional monitoring through any process provided for in HLC policy and procedure.